canonical/kernel-docs/docs/how-to/testing-verification/test-kernel-in-proposed.md

     description: "Learn to enable -proposed pocket, install test kernels, and verify stability of kernels before release."
 ---

-# How to test kernels in -proposed
+# How to test pre-release Ubuntu kernels

+After a kernel's sources are prepared by the Canonical Kernel Team, they are uploaded to public build PPAs for compilation and regression testing.
+Once built, you may download and test these kernels before migration to the -proposed pocket.
+It is worth mentionning however that adding these PPAs to a production system could cause failures to boot or regressions, and so is heavily discouraged.

-Ubuntu kernels are uploaded to the -proposed pocket for testing before being published to -updates and -security.
-You can download these pre-release kernels to install and test them before a stable release, but you must opt in to package from -proposed as they are not enabled by default.
+Once testing and certification have concluded, the kernels are then copied to the -proposed pocket for testing before being published to -updates and -security.
+You can download these pre-release kernels to install and test them before a stable release, and although they may still contain regressions, the kernels in -proposed are more stable as a result of the testing they undergo.

 ## Enable the -proposed pocket to software sources